By: Marilyn L. Davis

 Are You Behaving Like a King or Queen in Early Recovery?

-For some of you, there will be agencies, either judicial for yourself or those who monitor your children.
-Probation, Parole, and Family and Children’s Service organizations will all have a say in what changes or modifications they need to see to make sure that you are staying in recovery.
+There will be agencies, either judicial for yourself or those who monitor your children for some of you.
+Probation, Parole, and Family and Children’s Service organizations will all have a say in what changes or modifications they need to see to ensure that you are staying in recovery.

-Before you get resentments or are dismissive of all these suggestions and directions, think about your attitudes and see if they might not be showing your entitlement.
+Before you get resentments or are dismissive of all these suggestions and directions, think about your attitudes and see if they might not show your entitlement, which is the belief that you should control or decide how things work best.

 How Was the World When You Ruled It?